snowbillr/decreejs/README.md

 are available to chain off of `decree.when`:
 - `then`
 - `withModifier`
+- `withModifiers`
 - `perform`

-The `decree.when`, `then`, and `withModifier` methods all take the same single argument, and all are chainable with the same three methods returned by `decree.when`.
+The `decree.when`, `then`, and `withModifier` methods all take the same single argument, and all are chainable with the same three methods plus `withModifiers` returned by `decree.when`.
 These three methods are how you define the sequence of key presses you want to Decree JS to listen for.

 The `perform` method also takes a single argument, a function to be called when Decree JS notices that the